hashicorp/vagrant/website/source/docs/provisioning/salt.html.md

 * `version`  (string, default: "2017.7.1") - Version of minion to be installed.
 Only supported on Windows guest machines.

-* `python_version`  (string, default: "2") - Python version of minion to be installed.
-Only valid for minion versions >= 2017.7.1.
+* `python_version`  (string, default: "2") - Major Python version of minion to be installed.
+Only valid for minion versions >= 2017.7.0.
 Only supported on Windows guest machines.

 ## Minion Options
 These only make sense when `no_minion` is `false`.